ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 --- abstract

-This document defines two encapsulation formats for RATS conceptual messages (i.e., Evidence, Attestation Results, Endorsements and Reference Values.)
+This document defines the RATS conceptual message wrapper (CMW) format, a type of encapsulation format that can be used for any RATS messages, such as Evidence, Attestation Results, Endorsements, and Reference Values.

-The first encapsulation format uses a CBOR or JSON array with two mandatory members, one for the type, another for the value, and a third optional member complementing the type field that says which kind of conceptual message(s) are carried in the value.
+Additionally, the document describes a collection type that enables the aggregation of one or more CMWs into a single message.

-The other format wraps the value in a CBOR byte string and prepends a CBOR tag to convey the type information.
+This document also defines corresponding CBOR tag, JSON Web Tokens (JWT) and CBOR Web Tokens (CWT) claims, as well as an X.509 extension.

-This document also defines a corresponding CBOR tag, as well as JSON Web Tokens (JWT) and CBOR Web Tokens (CWT) claims.
-These allow embedding the wrapped conceptual messages into CBOR-based protocols and web APIs, respectively.
+These allow embedding the wrapped conceptual messages into CBOR-based protocols, web APIs, and PKIX protocols.

 --- middle